-Each year AMINZ holds a dispute resolution conference for all disputes resolution professionals.
+Each year AMINZ holds a dispute resolution conference for all dispute resolution professionals.

-This year we offer a new innovative format and some invigorating add-ons.
+This year we offer an innovative format and some invigorating add-ons.
 Some things will be the same – concurrent streams for determinative and consensual processes, an unparalleled opportunity to learn, network and socialise and of course, excellence in presentations.

 Just some of what will be on offer:

 - Sector meetings for those practising in the rural sector, family dispute resolution and construction adjudication.

 - A meeting of the Young AMINZ Arbitration Group, sponsored by AUT Law School.

 - Newbies Event for anyone new to conference, sponsored by Wynn Williams.

 - A Women’s Breakfast (open to all) facilitated by Judy Dell

 - A walking tour of Christchurch led by Alex Goodall.